When is the canonical conductor minimal?: Minimal canonical conductor versus far-flung Gorenstein

-and $R$ has minimal canonical conductor and the canonical conductor is equal to the maximal ideal.
-Rings with this property have been considered by several authors in the last decade.
-For instance, they appear in Faber's work \cite{Faber} as \textit{one-step normal} rings.
-In the work of Dao-Dey-Dutta \cite{Dao-Dey-Dutta}, such rings are exactly one dimensional \textit{Ulrich split} rings.
-In the language of Herzog-Kumashiro-Stamate \cite{Herzog-Kumashiro-Stamate}, they are \textit{far-flung Gorenstein and nearly Gorenstein}.
-Recently, such rings also appeared in the work of Geroldinger-Yan-Zhang as \textit{conductor domains} \cite{Geroldinger-Yan-Zhong}. \end{example} \begin{remark} As we always have the inclusions $\co(R) \subseteq b(\omega) \subseteq \tr(\omega)$ for a one dimensional analytically unramified local domain, the condition $\tr(\omega) = \co(R)$ implies the condition $b(\omega) = \co(R)$.
+In Example \ref{one-step-normal-example}, we have seen that the canonical conductor $b(\omega)$ equals the canonical trace ideal $\tr(\omega)$.
+As we always have the inclusions $\co(R) \subseteq b(\omega) \subseteq \tr(\omega)$ for a one dimensional analytically unramified local ring, the condition $\tr(\omega) = \co(R)$ implies the condition $b(\omega) = \co(R)$.
 Hence, far-flung Gorenstein rings have minimal canonical conductor.
 However, not all rings with minimal canonical conductor are far-flung Gorenstein.
-We will see examples in the next section.
-On the other hand, we have the next proposition which shows when the two classes agree. \end{remark} Before stating the proposition, we need a definition due to Kumashiro \cite{Kumashiro}. \begin{definition} Let $R$ be a generically Gorenstein Cohen-Macaulay local ring.
-The infimum of all nonnegative integers $n$ such that there exists a canonical ideal $\omega$ and an almost reduction $(a)$ of $\omega$ with $\omega^{n+1} = a\omega^n$ is called the \textit{canonical reduction number} of $R$ and is denoted by $\mathrm{can.red}(R)$. \end{definition} \begin{proposition} For a one dimensional local domain, the following are equivalent. \begin{enumerate} \item $R$ has minimal canonical conductor and canonical reduction number 2. \item $R$ is far-flung Gorenstein. \end{enumerate} \end{proposition} \begin{proof} The inclusion $b(\omega) \subseteq \tr(\omega)$ is an equality if and only if there exists an isomorphism $\tr(\omega) \cong \omega^*$ by \cite[Proposition 4.7]{Dao-Lindo}.
+We will see examples in the next section. in this section, we will look at the case when the two classes agree.
+We start with a definition due to Kumashiro \cite{Kumashiro}. \begin{definition} Let $R$ be a generically Gorenstein Cohen-Macaulay local ring.
+The infimum of all nonnegative integers $n$ such that there exists a canonical ideal $\omega$ and an almost reduction $(a)$ of $\omega$ with $\omega^{n+1} = a\omega^n$ is called the \textit{canonical reduction number} of $R$ and is denoted by $\mathrm{can.red}(R)$. \end{definition} As mentioned above, a one dimensional analytically unramified Cohen-Macaulay local ring is reduced and therefore it is generically Gorenstein. \begin{proposition} Let $R$ be a one dimensional Cohen-Macaulay local ring which is analytically unramified.
+The following are equivalent. \begin{enumerate} \item $R$ has minimal canonical conductor and canonical reduction number 2. \item $R$ is far-flung Gorenstein. \end{enumerate} \end{proposition} \begin{proof} The inclusion $b(\omega) \subseteq \tr(\omega)$ is an equality if and only if there exists an isomorphism $\tr(\omega) \cong \omega^*$ by \cite[Proposition 4.7]{Dao-Lindo}.
 And such an isomorphism holds if and only if $R$ has canonical reduction number at most 2 by \cite[Theorem 2.13]{Kumashiro}.
 This shows that if $R$ has minimal canonical conductor and canonical reduction number 2, then it is far-flung Gorenstein.
 On the other hand, as mentioned above all far-flung Gorenstein rings have minimal canonical conductor.
-Moreover, by \cite[Theorem 2.5]{Herzog-Kumashiro-Stamate}, we see that $R$ has canonical reduction number 2.
+Moreover, by \cite[Theorem 2.5]{Herzog-Kumashiro-Stamate}, we see that $R$ has canonical reduction number 2 when it is far-flung Gorenstein.
 This finishes the proof. \end{proof} We finish this section with an observation on the endomorphism ring $\m \colon \m$.
-This ring is often useful when one studies reflexive modules over $R$ and is far-flung Gorenstein when $R$.
-The latter assertion was proved by Herzog-Kumashiro-Stamate in \cite[Theorem 3.3]{Herzog-Kumashiro-Stamate} and the proof of the proposition below works similarly by making use of Claim 1 in the proof of \textit{op. cit}. \begin{proposition} Let $(R, \m)$ be a one dimensional local domain.
+This ring is often useful when one studies reflexive modules over $R$ and is far-flung Gorenstein whenever $R$ is.
+The latter assertion was proved by Herzog-Kumashiro-Stamate in \cite[Theorem 3.3]{Herzog-Kumashiro-Stamate} and the proof of the proposition below works similarly by making use of Claim 1 in the proof of \textit{op. cit}. \begin{proposition} Let $(R, \m)$ be a one dimensional analytically unramified local Henselian domain.
 If $R$ has minimal canonical conductor, then the ring $B = \m \colon \m$ also has minimal canonical conductor. \end{proposition}